Nikhil-Doye/Nikhil-Doye/README.md

-# 👋 Hello, I'm Nikhil Doye!
+# 👋 Hey, I am Nikhil Doye!
 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=nikhil-doye&style=for-the-badge)

 Welcome to my GitHub!
 I am a passionate **AI Software Engineer** specializing in AI/ML powered products, with a knack for solving problems through data-driven insights.
 Whether it's exploring the depths of data, building machine learning models, or visualizing stories, you'll find me immersed in the world of data science and analytics.